NastyKid/NastyKid/README.md

 - 🤵 I want to be a developer (full-stack or back-end).
 - 💖 I love solving machine and real world problems.
 - 🌱 I'm currently learning javaScript, PHP, & Python.
-- 🛠️ I'm currently building my portfolio.
+- 🛠️ a work in progress
 - 📫 You can reach me:
   - 📧 [sherwin.sandoval026@gmail.com](mailto:sherwin.sandoval026@gmail.com)